ng-workshops/angular-demo-app-v16/README.md

 ### Tools

-- [Augury](https://augury.angular.io) Chrome Extension for debugging and profiling Angular apps
+- [Angular Dev Tools](https://chrome.google.com/webstore/detail/angular-devtools/ienfalfjdbdpebioblfackkekamfmbnh) Chrome Extension for debugging and profiling Angular apps
 - [ngrev](https://github.com/mgechev/ngrev) Tool will generate a graphical representation of the component structure of your Angular app
 - [Nx Console](https://angularconsole.com) The UI for the angular-cli as VsCode Plugin